kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q127
 A 42-year-old HIV-positive man with white fluffy patches in the mouth surrounded by painful areas of erythema.
-#### Answer: A. Candida albicans - ?
+#### Answer: A. Candida albicans - TRUE
+- Oral candidiasis (thrush) is seen in neonates and immunocompromised patients, or those on long-term antibiotics
+- It presents as white plaques on the mucous membrane

 ### Q128
-A 12-year-old girl with an enlarging, hot, tender, erythematous area on her right leg which began as an insect bite.
+A 12-year-old girl with an enlarging, hot, tender, *erythematous area* on her *right leg* which began as an insect bite.
-#### Answer: F. Staphylococcus aureus - ?
+#### Answer: F. Staphylococcus aureus - *FALSE* = H. Streptococcus pyogenes
+- Wound infection and surrounding inflammation (*cellulitis*) is commonly caused by *Streptococcus pyogenes*
+- This bacterium also causes tonsillitis, otitis media, erysipelas and necrotising fasciitis

 ### Q129
-A 42-year-old diabetic woman with dysuria, frequency and offensive-smelling urine.
+A 42-year-old diabetic woman with dysuria, frequency and *offensive-smelling urine*.
-#### Answer: H. Streptococcus pyogenes - ?
+#### Answer: H. Streptococcus pyogenes - *FALSE* = D. Escherichia coli
+- E. coli is the causative organism in
+	- 90% of community-acquired urinary tract infections,and
+	- 50% of hospital-acquired infections
+- Female diabetics are *three times more likely* to have a UTI than non-diabetics

 ### Q130
 A 66-year-old gentleman who had a recent operation for evacuation of traumatic haematoma of the thigh develops discoloration and swelling at the operation site, with crepitus on examination and a subcutaneous gas collection visible on X-ray.
-#### Answer: C. Clostridium perfringens - ?
+#### Answer: C. Clostridium perfringens - TRUE
+- *C. perfringens* is a normal bowel inhabitant
+- However, when present in an anaerobic environment such as a wound, its spores are converted into toxin-producing pathogens
+- The toxins destroy the surrounding microcirculation
+	- Gas formation occurs, with local crepitus

 ### Q131
 An 84-year-old woman, treated for 4 weeks with co-amoxiclav (_Augmentin_) for a respiratory tract infection, develops profuse, offensive-smelling diarrhoea.
-#### Answer: B. Clostridium difficile - ?
+#### Answer: B. Clostridium difficile - TRUE
+- *C. difficile* causes a diarrhoea which is generally associated with broad-spectrum antibiotic use
+- The best method of diagnosis is the demonstration of specific toxin in the faeces

 ### Q132
-A 33-year-old man presents to A&E with severe epigastric pain and signs of peritonism.
-Erect chest X-ray shows air under the diaphragm.
+A 33-year-old man presents to A&E with severe *epigastric pain* and signs of *peritonism*.
+Erect chest X-ray shows *air under the diaphragm*.
-#### Answer: D. Escherichia coli - ?
+#### Answer: D. Escherichia coli - *FALSE* = E. Helicobacter pylori
+- *H. pylori* is a Gram-negative, spirally shaped bacterium which colonises the gastric mucosa
+- It can cause gastritis and duodenal ulceration
+	- Puts patients at risk of developing gastric ulcers and carcinoma

 Q133-138: Theme: Hypersensitivity Reactions